-As the highest-rated Instagram feed plugin for WordPress, it lets you display completely customizable Instagram feeds on your site in a matter of minutes.
+As the highest-rated Instagram feed plugin for WordPress, it lets you display completely customizable Instagram feeds on your site in under 5 minutes!
 And with zero technical knowledge needed to get up and running, your feeds look great right out of the box.

 Step 1: Install and Activate Instagram Feed Pro

-To begin using this plugin, get your copy of Instagram Feed Pro here and download it to your computer.
+To start using this plugin, get your copy of Instagram Feed Pro here and download it to your computer.